Last Updated on

 What is an important factor about buying an inexpensive electric guitar?
 The track record.
 Few are willing to pull the trigger on a guitar with no reviews or on a generic, no-name brand for 300 bucks.
 It’s three Benjamin Franklins!
 We don’t blame you.

-That’s why our lineup consists of only tried-and-true axes from well-known, respected brands that are worth it.
+That’s why our lineup consists of only tried-and-true guitars from well-known, respected brands that are worth it.

 The top electric guitars in this price range are the best of the entry-level market.
 We’ll highlight the good, and we’ll be upfront about any of the possible drawbacks.
 After all, a guitar can only be as good as a player who’s willing to make the most of it.

-We also go a step further into explaining guitar features, what to avoid, and tips on modification if you’re eager to give your axe a punch of personality!
+We also go a step further into explaining guitar features, what to avoid, and tips on modification if you’re eager to give your guitar a punch of personality!